MusicBrainz: Licensing

-Since 2003, MusicBrainz's core data (artists, recordings, releases, ect) is dedicated to the worldwide public domain, according to the terms of the Creative Commons Zero 1.0 Universal legal tool.
+Since 2003, MusicBrainz's core data (artists, recordings, releases, etc.) is dedicated to the worldwide public domain, according to the terms of the Creative Commons Zero 1.0 Universal legal tool.
 Additional content, including moderation data (essentially all original content contributed by users and its elaborations) and the live data feed, are published under the copyleft terms of the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License as of 12 December 2012.
 The relational database management system is PostgreSQL.
 The server software is covered by the GNU General Public License v2.0, while the MusicBrainz client software library, libmusicbrainz, is licensed under the GNU Lesser General Public License, version 2.1, which allows use of the code by proprietary software products.

 In December 2004, the MusicBrainz project was turned over to the MetaBrainz Foundation – a non-profit group based in San Luis Obispo, California – by its creator Robert Kaye.
 On January 20, 2006, the first commercial venture to use MusicBrainz data was the Barcelona, Spain-based Linkara in their "Linkara Música" service.

 On June 28, 2007, the BBC announced that it had licensed MusicBrainz's live data feed to augment their music web pages.
 BBC online music editors would also join the MusicBrainz community to contribute their knowledge to the database.

 On July 28, 2008, the beta of the new BBC Music site was launched, which publishes a page for each MusicBrainz artist.